-Timely Warning Notifications (TWN) are issued "campus wide" for any crime defined by the Clery Act that occurs within the Wentworth's Clery Geography (on campus, public property, and non-campus property) that, in the judgement of the AVP of Public Safety/Chief of Police or designee and in consultation with responsible authorities when time permits, may present a serious or on-going threat to members of the University community.
-Timely Warnings may be issued for other crime categories and/or for off campus crimes at the sole discretion of the University, when deemed necessary.
+Timely Warning Notifications (TWN) are issued "campus-wide" for any crime defined by the Clery Act that occurs within Wentworth's Clery Geography (on campus, public property, and non-campus property) that, in the judgment of the AVP of Public Safety/Chief of Police or designee and in consultation with responsible authorities when time permits, may present a serious or on-going threat to members of the University community.
+Timely Warnings may be issued for other crime categories and/or off-campus crimes at the University's sole discretion when deemed necessary.
 These warnings could also include significant threatening weather conditions, traffic advisories, and dangerous conditions on or off campus.

-The AVP of Public Safety/Chief of Police or designee reviews all reports to determine if there is an on-going or serious threat to the community and if the distribution of a TWN is warranted.
-If it is determined that such an event has occurred, the AVP/Chief or designee will determine the initial general content of the notice and a campus wide TWN will be issued.
-In certain cases, and when necessary, the Office of Marketing and Communications (MarCom) may also draft the TWN.
-TWN's will be distributed as soon as pertinent information becomes available.
+The AVP of Public Safety/Chief of Police or designee reviews all reports to determine if there is an ongoing or serious threat to the community and if the distribution of a TWN is warranted.
+If it is determined that such an event has occurred, the AVP/Chief or designee will determine the initial general content of the notice and a campus-wide TWN will be issued.
+In certain cases, and when necessary, the Office of Marketing and Annual Security & Fire Safety Report 14

+Communications (MarCom) may draft the TWN.
+TWNs will be distributed as soon as pertinent information becomes available.
 However, the name(s) of any complainant(s) or confidential complainant(s) are confidential and will be withheld, as the purpose and intent of a TWN is to aid in the prevention of similar occurrences.
-Wentworth Police will work with the MarCom to distribute the timely warning notice to the campus community which is the primary method of communication via email blast to all WIT assigned email accounts.
+Wentworth Police will work with MarCom to distribute the timely warning notice to the campus community, which is the primary method of communication via email blast to all WIT-assigned email accounts.

-Timely Warning Notifications may also be issued using some or all the following, but are not limited to:
+Timely Warning Notifications may also be issued using some or all of the following methods, but are not limited to: